Grand Canal in Venice from Acadamia Bridge during sunset

 Ahh, the land of pizza, pasta, and gelato – what’s not to love about Italy?
 This boot-shaped country boasts so much to see, that it’s difficult to plan an itinerary for a limited amount of time.
 So, in an effort to take the guesswork out of it for others, I’ve put together this epic two week Italy itinerary for fourteen glorious days in Italy, now that I’ve visited multiple times.
-It hits all the main sights – Rome, Florence, and Venice – plus some extras so you can come back home seeing more than the bare minimum.
+It hits all the main sights – Rome, Florence, and Veniceplus a lot of extras so that you can come back home seeing more than the bare minimum.

 Basically, what I’m trying to say is: get ready for a long article!
 (About a 30 minute read.)
 You might definitely want to save this for later right now by bookmarking it or saving it on Pinterest, just in case you don’t finish all in one go.
 Then, grab a cuppa, sit back, and let’s get to it!